diegoiast/fdbox/readme.md

    and auto generate the `applets.c` file.
 Not against the idea.
 * There are commands that are available on Unix and DOS, but differ in syntax  unsure how to handle.
-* MSDOS: Using XMS swapping wold be good, using SPWNO would be epic (http://www.cs.cmu.edu/%7Eralf/files.html)
+* MSDOS: Using XMS swapping would be good, using SPWNO would be epic (http://www.cs.cmu.edu/%7Eralf/files.html)
 * Platform specific APIs (`&` on Windows/Linux to run a program in background for example).
 * On Linux we can print escape sequences to make files on `dir`